Winter Session is Coming Up!

 Credit Transfer courses are courses that students in other schools or home school may opt to take at Orion High School.
 Once finished, the credit is transferred to the student's school.
 Credit transfer courses may be taken one at a time, or two at a time.
+Two is the maximum that can be taken during the term.

 How Does it Work?